-In a heart felt dedication to the city he loves, Alexandros Maragos has spent the last three months capturing Athens frame by frame, as part of his forthcoming non-narrative short film, ‘City of Athens’.
+In a heart felt dedication to the city he loves, Alexandros Maragos has spent the last three months capturing Athens frame by frame, as part of his non-narrative short film, ‘City of Athens’.

 Alexandros is an accomplished Athenian filmmaker and an award winning photographer.
 His credits include the feature documentary Balkan Spirit directed by Hermann Vaske, featuring Angelina Jolie, Marina Abramovic, Goran Bregovic, Emir Kusturica, Isabelle Huppert, Anamaria Marinca, and Slavoj Zizek.
 He was among the cinematographers for 300: Rise of an Empire, an 11-part documentary series.
 As a director, he has completed and released five short documentaries including the 2014 short film, Phedon Papamichael: A Life Behind The Lens about the career of the Oscar-nominated cinematographer, Phedon Papamichael.